 The Veterans Administration Medical Center (VAMC) is the major teaching affiliate of GW, with internal medicine and fellowship training rotations in all subspecialties.
 Most other departments (surgery, pathology, urology, etc.) also share combined training programs with the GW.
 Since 1974, the Division of Hematology and Oncology at GW SMHS and the VAMC have had an integrated training program with equal time rotations of fellows in years one and two of hematology and oncology training.

 Four full-time hematology faculty are located at VAMC.
 The principal activity of fellows at VAMC is the care of patients with hematologic disorders and malignancies on the VA wards.
 The VAMC is a central referral hospital for VA patients with hematologic malignancies and, therefore, experience with leukemia, lymphoma, and myeloma is particularly rich.
 In addition, regular hematologic consultations for patients with red cell disorders and coagulation/thrombosis problems are also seen.
 Solid tumor oncology is a separate division.
 GW fellows may rotate on that service on an elective basis.
 The VAMC also has a regular hematology outpatient clinic one half-day per week and at all other times for urgent patients.
-One or two fellows in the combined program may have longitudinal ambulatory care experience at the VA hospital on Thursday afternoons.
 VA faculty maintains active grant supported research activities in which fellows actively participate.

 The GW-VAMC program has an affiliation agreement for hematology/oncology fellowship research training with NIH.
 This program is based in the NIDDK, but also involves specific laboratories in NHLBI and NCI.
 For areas of research not available at GW or VAMC, fellows are offered the opportunity to work with specific NIH investigators and may elect to do their research year(s) at the NIH.